whdaffer/example1/README.md

 In /Users/whdaffer/tmp/git/example1-cloned/example1.
 Changing this file to try to understand git pull and git fetch

 GHD: modifying README.md on a fork of example1
+GHD: modifying README.md in clone of example1 after being added as collaborator by whd